Duality of optimization problems with gauge functions

 \begin{defn}(Positively homogeneous functions) A function $\psi \colon \mb{R}^n \rightarrow \mb{R}\cup\{\infty\}$ is positively homogeneous if $\psi( \lambda x ) = \lambda \psi(x)$ for all $x \in \mb{R}^n$ and $\lambda \in \mb{R}_{++}$. \end{defn}

-\begin{defn}(Vector positively homogeneous functions) A mapping $\Psi \colon \mb{R}^n \rightarrow \mb{R}^m\cup\{\infty\}^m$ is a vector positively homogeneous function if it is defined as
+\begin{defn}(Vector positively homogeneous functions) A mapping $\Psi \colon \mb{R}^n \rightarrow (\mb{R} \cup \infty)^m$ is a vector positively homogeneous function if it is defined as

-with positively homogeneous functions $\psi_i \colon \mb{R}^{n_i} \rightarrow \mb{R}\cup\{\infty\}$, $i= 1, \ldots ,m$, where $n = n_1 + \cdots + n_m$, $I_i \subseteq \{1, \ldots, m \}$ is a set of indices satisfying $I_i \cap I_j = \emptyset$ for all $i \neq j$, and $\#I_i = n_i$. \end{defn}
+with positively homogeneous functions $\psi_i \colon \mb{R}^{n_i} \rightarrow \mb{R}\cup\{\infty\}$, $i= 1, \ldots ,m$, where $n = n_1 + \cdots + n_m$, $I_i \subseteq \{1, \ldots, n \}$ is a set of indices satisfying $I_i \cap I_j = \emptyset$ for all $i \neq j$, and $\#I_i = n_i$. \end{defn}

-A polar positively homogeneous function\footnote{The paper~\cite{YY2017} calls such functions dual functions.} associated to a positively homogeneous function $\psi$, and a polar vector positively homogeneous functions are defined respectively as follows.
+The polar positively homogeneous function associated to a positively homogeneous function~$\psi$ and similarly the polar vector positively homogeneous function associated to a vector positively homogeneous function~$\Psi$ are defined as follows.
+Note that the paper~\cite{YY2017} calls such polar positively homogeneous functions dual functions.

 \begin{defn}(Polar positively homogeneous functions) Let $\psi \colon \mb{R}^n \rightarrow \mb{R}\cup\{\infty\}$ be a positively homogeneous function.
 Then, $\psi^\circ \colon \mb{R}^n \rightarrow \mb{R}\cup\{\infty\}$ defined by